basetenlabs/camel-5b-truss/README.md

 ## Camel-5B Truss

-This is a [Truss](https://truss.baseten.co/) for Camel-5B, a 5 billion parameter model trained by Writer.
+This is a [Truss](https://truss.baseten.co/) for Camel-5B, a 5 billion parameter model trained by [Writer](https://writer.com/)t.
 This README will walk you through how to deploy this Truss on Baseten to get your own instance of Camel-5B.

 ## Truss

 Truss is an open-source model serving framework developed by Baseten.
-It allows you to develop and deploy machine learning models onto Baseten (and other platforms like [AWS](https://truss.baseten.co/deploy/aws) or [GCP](https://truss.baseten.co/deploy/gcp).
+It allows you to develop and deploy machine learning models onto Baseten (and other platforms like [AWS](https://truss.baseten.co/deploy/aws) or [GCP](https://truss.baseten.co/deploy/gcp)).
 Using Truss, you can develop a GPU model using [live-reload](https://baseten.co/blog/technical-deep-dive-truss-live-reload), package models and their associated code, create Docker containers and deploy on Baseten.

 ## Deploying Camel